 Core Idea

-Somewhere between the science laboratory and the evening news, precision becomes approximation.
-The sharp edges of uncertainty get filed down into smooth talking points.
+Somewhere between the research laboratory and the evening news, the comfortable uncertainty of science is solidified into smooth talking points.

 What begins as tentative findings in academic papers transforms into unqualified certainties in press releases, then into simplified slogans in advocacy campaigns, and finally into received wisdom that no one questions anymore.